Red Devils Blog

 Cristiano Ronaldo playing for Manchester United

-Initially, the 2021 summer transfer window had looked promising, with the signings of Raphael Varane from Real Madrid and long-time target Jadon Sancho from Borussia Dortmund, but without the central midfielder they desperately needed.
-A situation arose which would ultimately contribute to the dismissal of Solskjær in November 2021.
+Initially, the 2021 summer transfer window had looked promising, with the signings of Raphaël Varane from Real Madrid and long-time target Jadon Sancho from Borussia Dortmund, but without the central midfielder they desperately needed.
 Former Manchester United player Cristiano Ronaldo was eager to leave Juventus, and signs had started pointing towards a transfer to United’s cross-city rivals, Manchester City.
 In a dramatic turn of events, Ronaldo agreed to join Manchester United on transfer deadline day.
 The return of Ronaldo at Old Trafford was met with excitement and anticipation, and for the ninety minutes in which Newcastle United visited Old Trafford for Ronaldo’s second debut, the feeling around the club was euphoric.

 The presence of Ronaldo, a player of immense stature and influence, arguably disrupted the balance of the team and the tactical approach that Solskjær and his staff had been trying to implement.
 In November 2021, following a string of poor results, Solskjær was dismissed as Manchester United manager, and Ralf Rangnick was appointed as interim manager for the remainder of the season, with a view to a permanent appointment as an advisor.